 Some institutions have been singled out by critics as suffering from inertia precisely because they are full of ‘process types’ who don’t like change and recruit ‘in their own image’ eg. the senior civil service (SCS) has received much criticism because it is still perceived to be staffed by Oxbridge graduates who lack business and delivery know-how.
 SCS recruitment guidelines have been changed to encourage the hire of those who can deliver change.

 Apart from the objective unfairness, if we only recruit in our own image we will restrict our access to talent and won’t optimise business performance.
 Some of this is blindingly obvious; e.g. a company recruiting men only will miss out on what half the population can offer.
 Other hiring biases are less obvious but, whatever one’s views on the diversity agenda, the evidence is that those companies which build a diverse workforce perform better.
-Let’s face it, we don’t want to fall into the ‘group think’ trap and what better way to avoid it than to hire staff from the most varied backgrounds – disruptive, non-linear iconoclasts who might prove to be the most fertile idea generators on your team?
+Let’s face it, we don’t want to fall into the ‘group think’ trap and what better way to avoid it than to hire staff from the most varied backgrounds – non-linear iconoclasts with well-developed critical thinking skills who might prove to be the most fertile idea generators on your team?

 McKinsey & Co. has been examining workplace diversity for several years.
 Their report; Diversity Matters analysed data sets for 366 companies in Canada, Latin America, the United Kingdom, and the United States.
 They looked at data on financial results and the composition of top management and boards and found that: